aviramha/talks/rust-meetup-il-july/slides.md

 hideInToc: ture
 ---

-# Microdosing Rust <mdi-language-rust/> at your workplace
+# Microdosing Rust <mdi-language-rust/> at Your Workplace

 How to start using Rust at your workplace at ease 🦀